-Synthetic lethality is a precision treatment that’s long promised results.
+Synthetic lethality is a precision medicine strategy that’s long promised results.
 Finally, it’s showing signs of helping to beat cancers that were previously thought of as ‘undruggable’.
 The concept of synthetic lethality has been talked about for decades (it was first described in 1922).
 But it’s only since 2005 that synthetically lethal interactions have been translated into the clinic for cancer patients..

-Today, researchers and clinicians are more excited than ever about the potential for synthetic lethality as a new wave of genetically selective cancer medicines undergoing development.
+Today, researchers and clinicians are more excited than ever about the potential for synthetic lethality as a new wave of genetically based cancer medicines undergoing development.
 These precision medicines could help to treat cancer in a way that largely leaves a patient’s healthy cells unharmed.